granthale/wip-book/content/Notes/Piotr's 20 rules of knowledge formulation.md

 	- Provide examples that rely on vivid memories
 	- (e.g., a light and joking conversation (e.g. Mandela and de Klerk in 1992) → banter)
 16. **Context clues simplify wording**
-	- Putting in (math, chem, etc. helps simplify wording)
+	- Putting in tags like math, chem, etc. to help provide context for the question
-	- (e.g., bioch: GRE → glucocorticoid response element)
+	- (e.g., biochem: GRE → glucocorticoid response element)
-17. **Redundancy does not contradict minimum information principle**
+17. **Redundancy does not contradict the minimum information principle**
 	- Swap question and answer
-	- Questions about the reasoning process to get to an answer
+	- Add prompts about the reasoning process
-	- Derivation steps
+	- Derivation steps for math or science, etc.
-	- Multiple semantic representations for high-value items are important
+	- Multiple semantic representations for high-value items can be useful
-	- If there are multiple correct answers to a problem, make sure that they're all accepted
+	- If there are multiple correct answers to a problem (e.g., synonyms in a different language), make sure that they're all accepted
 18. **Include sources**
-	- They don't necessarily need to be part of what you're prompting, but they can be a lifesaver when your knowledge is tested
+	- They don't necessarily need to be part of what you're prompting but it is illuminating to see how varied different authority's data can be
-19. **Date/time stamp information**
+19. **Date/time stamp information if appropriate**
 	- For statistical items, stamp with the year the statistics are from
 20. **Prioritize**
-	- It is extremely easy to get bogged down memorizing everything.
-A simple heuristic is to memorize the basics first!
+	- With great power comes great responsibility.
+It's extremely easy to get bogged down memorizing everything. **A simple heuristic is to memorize the basics first**
+	- This is something that makes it so powerful to choose what you'd like to work on
 	- Things to prioritize based on:
-		- Choose information sources purposefully (books, internet, dictionary, etc.)
+		- Choose information medium purposefully (books, internet, dictionary, academic papers, etc.) these will change based on the task at hand
-		- "parts most likely to impact the quality of your knowledge"
+		- Choose to memorize "parts most likely to impact the quality of your knowledge"
-		- Put optional / explanatory components of the answer in parentheses
+		- Put optional / explanatory components of the answer in parentheses to emphasize what it is that is important to remember

 ## Takeaways
 - Using systems like this make you think about what is actually important to remember and tests your prediction skills